 It is not possible to clearly draw a line between eradicable and non-eradicable diseases.
 Diseases only become eradicable after scientific discoveries give us the tools to fight them.
 Smallpox was a disease that killed millions every year and it was the discovery of the vaccine that gave humanity the tool to fight the disease and eradicate it completely.
 [See our entry on Smallpox for the full story.]

 However two conditions are absolutely necessary for a disease to be eradicable and there are several characteristics of diseases which make it more likely for a disease to be eradicable.

-1. It has to be an infectious disease which means you can "catch" it from other humans or animals.
+1. It has to be an infectious disease.
+This means you can “catch” it from other humans or animals.
 Non-infectious diseases, such as heart disease or cancer, cannot be eradicated.

 2. Measures to fight against the disease have to exist.
 The appropriate measure to fight the disease depends on the type of pathogen and the way of transmission.
 For instance, antibiotics only work against bacteria, whilst anti-retrovirals only work against retroviruses.
 The way the disease is transmitted matters as well: if diseases spread via drinking water, filtering can stop the disease; if spread via mosquitoes, bed nets can stop the disease, etc.

 These measures to fight against infectious diseases can be grouped into three categories, which are summarized in the figure.
 Measures can either target infected individuals, the transmission channel or exposed individuals that are yet to be infected.